 1. Get your measurements

-Place the panel against the bath, not the measurements and adjust as needed (may include cutting).
+Place the panel against the bath, note the measurements and adjust as needed (may include cutting).
 Test the placement of the panel for fitting.

 2. Note where the panel will be sitting